How we reduced our S3 spend by 65% with block-level compression

 Enabling teams with access to high-quality data is important for business success.
 The way in which this data is stored impacts on cost, scalability, data availability, and more.
 This article breaks down the difference between data lakes and data warehouses, and provides tips on how to decide which to use for data storage.

-With mParticle at the heart of their data stack, engineers at the world’s largest online music marketplace said goodbye to burdensome ETL pipelines, slashed their data maintenance workload, and unlocked new opportunities to build data-driven features into their product.
+With mParticle at the heart of their data stack, the world’s largest online music marketplace said goodbye to burdensome ETL pipelines, slashed their data maintenance workload, and unlocked new opportunities to build data-driven features into their product.

 How to assemble a cross-functional data quality team